 My 3-month-old baby just started making squeaky noises and almost a gasping sound during and after pooping.

-He gets red and grunts while pooping, then makes this weird noise even while changing his diaper…
+He turns red, grunts while pooping, and then makes these weird noises – even while I’m changing his diaper.

 This is the only time he makes this noise, but it makes me a little worried; it just seems like he isn’t getting enough air, although he isn’t struggling or crying…